AN EXPLANATION OF WHY MEDICATION-ASSISTED TREATMENT

 Buprenorphine/naloxone comes in a variety of brands; Suboxone is the most common and comes in the form of strips or tablets that places under the tongue until they dissolve and are absorbed directly into the bloodstream.
 Suboxone contains buprenorphine, which is the active ingredient.
 It also contains naloxone, which helps blocks any high the user might get by abusing it.

 Vivitrol is considerable more expensive than Suboxone.
 The retail price is around $1000 an injection.
 Fortunately, most insurance companies, including Medicaid, cover Vivitrol.
 For patients without insurance, however, it’s usually not an affordable option.
 In such cases, we can consider the use of naltrexone tablets.
 You can get the same effect as Vivitrol by taking a naltrexone tablet every day.
 The problem, however, it that you could choose on any given day not to take your tablet, and if you miss your dose then find yourself in a compromising situation, you could find yourself in a bit of trouble.
+Generally, we do not recommend the use of naltrexone tablets by mouth daily to patients in treatment for opioid addiction because the risk of relapse due to non adherence of prescription is high.

 Is medication-assisted-treatment necessary for EVERY person who wishes to recover from heroin or other opioid addiction?
 OF COURSE NOT.
 Many heroin and pain pill addicts are able to recover without the use of any medication whatsoever, and we’re delighted they’re able to do so!